Karan071/Karan071/README.md

 ## 🖥️ Tech Buff :)
 ### 🎲 **Fun Fact**:
-> “Nothing’s perfect, the world’s not perfect, but it’s there for us, trying its best.
-That’s what makes it so damn beautiful.”
+> “The betrayal you can see is trivial.
+What is truly fearsome, is the betrayal you don’t see...” -
-> — Roy Mustang, *Fullmetal Alchemist*
+> — Aizen , *Bleach*

 ---